Skip to main content

 Spacecraft

-The spacecraft bus is made primarily of aluminum honeycomb panels that are both lightweight and strong and assembled to form a hexagonal structure approximately 1 meter (3.3 feet) in diameter and 2 meters (6.6 feet) tall
+The bus is constructed primarily from aluminum honeycomb panels (lightweight and structurally strong) assembled into a hexagonal structure approximately 1 meter (3.3 feet) in diameter and 2 meters (6.6 feet) tall.

 I&T (Integration and Test) personnel and the OCO-2 observatory (spacecraft bus and instrument) are shown in the image above.
 The solar array panels are in the stowed position, a configuration that allows the observatory to fit within the launch vehicle payload fairing.

-The structure contains most of the spacecraft bus components and much of the instrument.
-The solar array wings, each approximately 3 meters (10 feet) in length, attach to either side of the spacecraft bus through movable motors.
-The mass of the entire observatory, spacecraft bus and instrument, is approximately 450 kg (or 990 lbs).
+Solar array wings, each approximately 3 meters (10 feet) long, extend from either side of the bus on movable motors.
+The total mass of the observatory (spacecraft bus and instrument combined) is approximately 450 kg (990 lbs).

 OCO-2